The Amazing Spider-Man (film): Design

 While Webb introduced a few elements from Ultimate Spider-Man, he wanted to keep the mainstream version of Gwen Stacy instead of that world's punk rocker, though he states that the "texture" of the romantic relationship between her and Peter is based on that of the Ultimate versions of Peter and Mary Jane.

 The release of Lizard merchandise designs along with unconfirmed concept art featuring a humanoid-shape with a layer of scales on top instead of a pronounced snout (similar to a dinosaur or crocodile) as in the most recent comics, produced a mixed reaction.
 Many commenters compared it to other fictional characters instead of his rendering in comics.
 Russ Fischer of /Film described the character as looking more "Steve Ditko derived" (the character's original artist).
 Webb felt that there are different incarnations of Lizard in the comic book.
 He felt that he should do it without the snout because he was interested more in human emotions and wanted to keep Rhys' presence in the creature.
 Webb wanted him to have emotion, have a face and have feeling.
-He stated "that in a comic book, you just put that thing up there, and you can say, oh, thought bubble, whatever.
+He stated that "in a comic book, you just put that thing up there, and you can say, oh, thought bubble, whatever.
 But when you try to do that and make it look real, it's a different challenge, and I'm creating a movie, I'm not creating a comic book.
 That was part of the design."

 Webb "wanted to do something that felt more contemporary, and was less based in representing panels from the comics" and focus on spirit over style.

 The "decay rate algorithm" that Peter Parker's father worked on in the film was inspired by the real-life Gompertz–Makeham law of mortality.
 Dr. James Kakalios, a professor at the University of Minnesota known for his book The Physics of Superheroes, discusses using some of his knowledge in creating the equation while serving as one of the film's scientific consultants.
 He mentions that the algorithm utilizes a variant of the Gompertz equation multiplied with some "mathematical glitter" to give it a more complex look in the film.

+The fight scene in the subway car was inspired by the physical comedy in Charlie Chaplin and Buster Keaton's films.